spboyer/advocate-linkers/extension/README.md

 1. Clone this repo

-2. In Google Chrome, navigate to `edge://extensions/` and turn on the "Developer Mode" toggle.
+2. In Microsoft Edge, navigate to `edge://extensions/` and turn on the "Developer Mode" toggle.

 3. Select "Load Unpacked"